qualcomm/resource-tuner/docs/README.md

 # Introduction

+Userspace Resource Manager is a lightweight framework which provides below
+- Contextual Classifier : Identifies static contexts of workloads
-Resource-tuner is a lightweight framework that helps to dynamically provision system resources like CPU, memory, Gpu, I/O, etc for user-space processes.
-It leverages kernel interfaces like procfs, sysfs and cgroups to infleunce the resource usage to ensure power and performance of applications or usecases in embedded and resource-constrained environments.
+- Resource Tuner : Helps to dynamically provision system resources like CPU, memory, Gpu, I/O, etc. It leverages kernel interfaces like procfs, sysfs and cgroups to infleunce the resource usage to ensure power and performance of applications or usecases in embedded and resource-constrained environments.

 Gaining control over system resources such as the CPU, caches, and GPU is a powerful capability in any developer’s toolkit.
 By fine-tuning these components, developers can optimize the system’s operating point to make more efficient use of hardware resources and significantly enhance the user experience while saving power.

 For example, increasing the CPU's dynamic clock and voltage scaling (DCVS) minimum frequency to 1 GHz can boost performance during demanding tasks.
 Conversely, capping the maximum frequency at 1.5 GHz can help conserve power during less intensive operations.

-Resource-tuner framework supports `Signals` which is dynamic provisioning of system resources in response to specific signals —such as app launches or app installations —based on configurations defined in YAML.
+Resource Tuner supports `Signals` which is dynamic provisioning of system resources in response to specific signals —such as app launches or app installations —based on configurations defined in YAML.
 It allows other software modules or applications to register extensions and add custom functionality tailored to their specific needs.

 ---